printers-for-people/ACEResearch/PROTOCOL.md

 - 2 bytes: 0xFF 0xAA
 - 2 bytes: Payload length (little endian)
 - The JSON itself
-- 2 bytes: CRC-16/MCRF4XX code of the JSON
+- 2 bytes: CRC-16/MCRF4XX code of the JSON (little endian)
 - 1 byte: 0xFE

-The ACE will disconnect and re-connect if no frame is sent within 3 seconds, regardless of whether the frame data has a valid CRC.
+The ACE will disconnect and re-connect if no frame is sent within 3 seconds, regardless of whether the frame data has a valid length or CRC.
+This timeout does not reset when a connection is made, so you may be unlucky enough to connect just as it times out.
+Just try again!

+The header is two bytes, so in the case of one of the bytes getting corrupted the frame will be ignored, unless the frame contains 0xFF 0xAA in it.
+If the header gets corrupted and frame contains 0xFF 0xAA in it the ACE may freeze for a while trying to read a large packet.
+You can work around this hiccup by re-generating a payload until the CRC does not match 0xFF 0xAA (little endian).

 RPC
 ===